TRIO MEDIÆVAL

 JORUNN LOVISE HUSAN

-Jorunn Lovise Husan joined the Trio Mediaeval in June 2018 (replacing Berit Opheim).
+Jorunn Lovise Husan joined the Trio Mediaeval in June 2018.
 Husan has an extensive experience as an ensemble singer and chamber music performer.
-She is a member of the Norwegian Soloists' Choir and was for many years singing with the Oslo Chamber Choir and the renowned Norwegian vocal sextet Pust, that specializes in their own compositions and arrangements inspired by ballads, jazz and folk music.
+In addition to Trio Mediæval she regularly performs with the Stavanger based vocal octet Valen Vokalensemble.
+For many years she was a member of the Norwegian Soloists' Choir as well as the renowned Norwegian vocal sextet Pust, that focuses on their own compositions and arrangements inspired by ballads, jazz and folk music.
 Her interest in folk - and contemporary music resulted in a Masters degree in vocal performance at the Norwegian Academy of Music (2010) where she specialized in the art of interpretation of folk music elements in Norwegian contemporary music.
+In addition to her solo appearances touring with contemporary music ensembles such as BIT20 Ensemble and premiering Marcus Paus opera “Heksene”, she regularly performs alto solo parts from the main church music repertoire.
+Jorunn Lovise Husan is originally from Rennebu, but lives in Stavanger where she is a teacher at the music department at Stavanger Katedralskole, and conducts the Stavanger Cathedral Girls’ Choir.

 FORMER MEMBERS

-• TORUNN ØSTREM OSSUM
+TORUNN ØSTREM OSSUM

 Member from 1997-2013